timelsass/boldgrid-inspirations/readme.txt

 == Changelog ==

 = 1.1.8 In progress =
+* Bug fix:		JIRA WPB-2058	Added wrap class to Inspirations, so admin notices are displayed at the top.
 * Bug fix:		JIRA WPB-2041	Fixed BoldGrid theme update check in WordPress 4.6.
 * Testing:		JIRA WPB-2046	Tested on WordPress 4.5.3.
 * New feature:	JIRA WPB-599	Added options for plugin and theme auto-updates via WordPress autoupdater.